Armistead Burwell Smith IV: Three Mile Pilot

 Born in San Diego, California, his father Ted Smith was an architect and his mother Tambie Antell was a stained glass artist.
-His stepfather was instrument inventor and saxophonist Jim French.
-Zach was dancing around Jim French playing saxophone when he was four years old and French said, "One day we'll record together.."
-French would eventually be asked to play and record with Three Mile Pilot.
 Zach first came to attention as the bass guitarist for rock band Three Mile Pilot.
 Smith's distinctive playing style and complex fretwork technique defines the overall sound of the band.
 This was clear as early as their first record Nà Vuccà Dò Lupù, on which Smith's bass was the only harmony instrument.
 Rumored attempts to change Three Mile Pilot's sound during the band's short tenure with major label Geffen Records persuaded Smith to separate from the band (and the label) and form Pinback with Rob Crow.
 Three Mile Pilot reformed and released an album, The Inevitable Past is the Future Forgotten, in 2010.

 Pinback

 Pinback is a band formed and headed by Smith and Rob Crow in 1998.
 It is Smith's most commercially successful project to date.
 Smith and Crow played music together as early as their days as roommates, and had never released any music.
-His break from Three Mile Pilot served as a good opportunity for the two to collaborate.
-Pinback often features Zach's innovative bass playing, with a unique layering of instruments, drum machines, and rich vocals.
+The two began collaborating during his break from Three Mile Pilot.
+In addition to Zach's bass, Pinback songs often include layered instruments, drum machines, and vocals.
 The band's original recordings, that later became their first album, Pinback, were recorded on Smith's personal computer.
 To date, the band has recorded five studio albums, with the latest, Information Retrieved, released on October 16, 2012.

 The name "Pinback" originated from the 1974 film, Dark Star.
 One of the crew members on a spaceship in the film was named Sgt.
 Pinback.